CPPoder/NeuralNetwork/README.md

-This application containes 3 parts:
+This application consists of 3 parts:

 1. An editor in which one can build race tracks.